pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 :   document summary, included in LaTeX, ConTeXt, AsciiDoc, and docx
     documents

+`abstract-title`
+:   title of abstract, currently used only in HTML and EPUB.
+    This will be set automatically to a localized value, depending on `lang`, but can be manually overridden.

 `keywords`
 :   list of keywords to be included in HTML, PDF, ODT, pptx, docx
     and AsciiDoc metadata; repeat as for `author`, above

 `subject`
-:   document subject, included in ODT, PDF, docx and pptx metadata
+:   document subject, included in ODT, PDF, docx, EPUB, and pptx metadata

 `description`
 :   document description, included in ODT, docx and pptx metadata.
 Some